front-matter/commonmeta-ruby/README.md

 commonmeta can read BibTeX files (file extension `.bib`), RIS files (file extension `.ris`), Crossref files (file extension `.xml`), DataCite files and CSL-JSON files.

-The input format (e.g. Crossref XML or BibteX) is automatically detected, but you can also provide the format with the `--from` or `-f` flag.
+The input format (e.g. Crossref or BibteX) is automatically detected, but you can also provide the format with the `--from` or `-f` flag.
 The supported input formats are listed in the table above.